Gil Hodges

 During his time with the Brooklyn Dodgers, Hodges was a core member of the "Boys of Summer", along with Jackie Robinson, Roy Campanella, Duke Snider, and Pee Wee Reese.
 He was widely regarded as the major leagues' outstanding first baseman in the 1950s, with Snider being the only player to have more home runs or runs batted in during the decade.
 Hodges held the National League (NL) record for career home runs by a right-handed hitter from 1960 to 1963, with his final total of 370 briefly ranking tenth in major league history; he held the NL record for career grand slams from 1957 to 1974.
 A sterling defensive player, Hodges won the first three Gold Glove Awards ever awarded, for his position.
 The first was MLB-wide; not just for the NL.
 He led the NL in double plays four times and in putouts, assists and fielding percentage three times each.
 He ranked second in NL history with 1,281 assists and 1,614 double plays when his career ended, and was among the league's career leaders in games (6th, 1,908) and total chances (10th, 16,751) at first base.

 After retiring as a player during the 1963 season, Hodges became the manager of the expansion Washington Senators.
-He did not have a winning season there, although the team did improve upon their win total each year during Hodges' 5-year tenure.
+He did not have a winning season there, although the team did improve upon their win total each year during Hodges's 5-year tenure.
 Before the 1968 season, the New York Mets hired Hodges as manager.
 The following season, in what is considered one of the greatest championship runs in sports history, he led the team to their first winning season and World Series title.
 A heavy smoker, Hodges died suddenly from a heart attack two days before his 48th birthday, during spring training in 1972.
 The Mets retired his number, 14, the following season; 49 years later, during the 2022 season, the Dodgers, Hodges's long-time team, followed suit after his election to the Hall of Fame.